 When you buy shares in one of these companies—even a very small number of shares—you then own a small part of that business.

 You need to use a third party, called a ‘broker’, to conduct the actual transaction of buying or selling shares.
-Most big Australian banks offer broker services and have online platforms where you can easily get started investing in shares.

 How can I make money from shares?